microsoft/rural-crowdsourcing-toolkit/INSTALL.md

 ### 1. Start the Keycloak server

-After downloading and unpacking the ZIP | tar.gz from the keycloack official website, run standalons.sh inside the bin folder under the root Keycloak folder.
+After downloading and unpacking the ZIP | tar.gz from the keycloack official website, run standalone.sh inside the bin folder under the root Keycloak folder.
 Make sure you have JAVA installed.

 `# keycloak-16.1.0> bin/standalone.sh`